sanity-io/hierarchical-document-list/README.md

 # From the root of your sanity project
 sanity install @sanity/hierarchical-document-list
 ```
-Once you've installed the pplugin the next steps are:
+Once you've installed the plugin the next steps are:

 ### 1. Add the plugin and the default documentType to the sanity.config.ts